The Sparrow's Home

 Think about a rancher…would it be wise to put up fences after his cattle had already wandered off?
 Not so much.
 Why do we think that putting protections in place in our marriage should be any different?

-And yet so many of us are hesitant to even suggest that we invest intentional effort into our marriage because it might suggest that there’s something wrong.
+And yet so many of us are hesitant to even suggest that we work on our marriage because it might suggest that there’s something wrong.

 Click here to read about putting ‘fences’ in place to protect your kids online, another area we need to be intentional.